Nationals vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Kyle Schwarber has put up 54 hits with nine doubles, a triple, 21 home runs and 56 walks.
-He has driven in 43 runs.
+- Kyle Schwarber has 54 hits with nine doubles, a triple, 21 home runs, 57 walks and 43 RBI.

 Schwarber Recent Games